 1) Develop a strategic approach

 Even before writing her books, Rowling had already developed a plan for how the characters and stories would develop.
-While she never reveals the book’s secrets, she already had an idea of what storyline the readers would get.
+While she never revealed the book’s secrets, she already had an idea of what storyline the readers would get.

 From a PR and marketing standpoint, it is essential to have a strategy because it helps companies be one step ahead and have a crisis management plan if one does arise.
 By creating goals and executing a comprehensive strategy, companies will have more success than they would if they just made it up on the spot.